 In the farming sector, the limited company structure is predominantly found in large profitable Farms.
 Choosing to incorporate a farm business is usually the last option in tax planning.
-There are many other tax planning options for farmers before making the big decision to incorporate, says Declan McEvoy Head of Tax.
+There are many other tax planning options for farmers before making the big decision to incorporate.

 If you decide that incorporation is the right choice for your business, you will need to carefully plan the timing of the change in your business structure, keeping a close eye on how this will affect your current and future tax affairs.